tip-org/tools-paper/paper.md

   Should we try get a web interface up quickly?

 * Our framework is general: we can support different "logic" or "semantics",

+* We show how the command-line tools can be used to boost an inductive theorem prover, dubbed Rudimentophocles.
+  Ultimately, we can envision our tool set to be a platform for experimenting with induction.
+Developers will then not need to make a theorem prover from scratch, but rather plug methods from new insights in the existing infrastructure to be able to evaluate it quickly.

+# The format

+Side-by-side comparison of SMT-LIB and our format, to discuss the different additions.

+(with other formats)

+For the different output formats:

+For CVC4, we remove all non-SMT-LIB stuff:
+    HOFs, assert-not, (parametric definitions) (function definitions)

+For Isabelle, we replace case with left-hand-side match

+For Haskell, we replace non-computable parts with uninterpreted functions
+    -- Equality:
+        maintain a set of functions that have an Eq constraint we start off by the only function being equals. when you look for functions that call functions that have an eq constraint then it gets an eq constraint added. then you repeat until you get a fixpoint.

+`tip-spec`... `tip-qc`/`hbmc`

+For TFF1, we axiomatize data types and function definitions
+    (the latter can be done in two different ways)

+For FOF, we use Monotonox (but what about the booleans?!)

+For THF, we add induction "schema" for data types.

 # Language design